Estimated reading time: 7 minutes

 Nothing is worse than a wasted trip, especially when the water for the whole house is turned off.

 You always have to ensure the kettle is complete before you turn off the water in case you need a workman’s cup of tea, or so my father said.

 How To Fix A Leaky Faucet In The Shower

-To remove the ball assembly and see the seats inside I had to first remove the acrylic handle that is held in position with a retaining screw as you will see in this first picture below.
+To remove the ball assembly and see the seats inside, I had first to remove the acrylic handle that is held in position with a retaining screw, as you will see in this first picture below.